 If you leave Anthem Blue Cross Cal MediConnect Plan, it may take time before your membership ends and your new Medicare and Medi-Cal coverage begins.
-See page 213 for more information.
+Refer to page 214 for more information.
 During this time, you will keep getting your health care and drugs through our plan.